Top 20 Highlights: Tokyo

 Every megalithic city needs the perfect viewpoint to observe its expanses, usually coming with extortionate prices for the privilege.
 The Tokyo Metropolitan Government Building is the solution to this problem, providing that experience for absolutely free!

 You’ll find very little mentioned about this unassuming little temple hidden away down a quiet residential street.
-Surprising considering it comes with one of the most intriguing and significant histories of any temple in the city, if not the whole country.
+Surprising considering it comes with one of the most intriguing and significant histories of any temple in the city, and the whole country.
 A list of Tokyo highlights would be incomplete without it.
 For starters, its thought to be the birthplace of Sōtō Buddhism; the main form of religion practised in Japan even to this day.

 You just knew Tokyo highlights would include a shopping experience!
 None are much better than those found in the manic district of Akihabara located in central Tokyo.
-It’s an area famous for its extensive electronic and department stores, the most famous of which is a 7-storied monster that contains practically anything and everything you could ever imagine.
+It’s an area famous for its extensive electronic and department stores.
+The most famous of which is a 7-storied monster that contains practically anything and everything you could ever imagine.
 Everything from furniture, electronics and sports equipment.
 However the best of all is the extensive collection of toys and similar childish amusements that fill an entire level.
 Akihabara is the centre of Japan’s otaku culture; for the most die-hard fans of different entertainment industries.
 These include some of Japan’s biggest industries of anime and manga.

 8. Meiji Jingu

 The city’s most adorned Shintō shrine found in the cultural centre of Harajuku is a dedication to modern Japan’s first emperor; Emperor Meiji.
 His ascension to the throne marked the end of Japan’s feudal era and restored power to the emperor.
-He was also the man who began the nations assimilation to the rest of the world by bringing the country into much needed modernisation.
+He was the man who began the nations assimilation to the rest of the world by bringing the country into much needed modernisation.

-The shrine is located at the centre of a dense forest, away from the mayhem of the surrounding streets of Harajuku.
+The shrine is located at the centre of a dense forest, away from the mayhem of the surrounding streets.
 At the beginning of the pilgrimage is an enormous wooden torii gate, marking the entrance down through the groves along a gravel walkway towards the main courtyard.
 The forests consists of over 100,000 trees collected from across the country.
 At the outskirts of the courtyard, visitors will find a temizuya; a feature found in every Shintō shrine throughout the country.
 This is where visitors must purify themselves by pouring the water on their hands before entering the shrine.

 9. Yoyogi Park

-In the main square of Yoyogi park is where you’ll find a circular herd of onlookers witnessing a truly unique spectacle.
+In the main square of Yoyogi park is where you’ll find a circular herd of onlookers watching a truly unique spectacle.
 Sunday is the day when dedicated rock-a-billy dancers gather in their cliques geared up in personalised jackets and their finest denim jeans to dance to their hearts content to some classic 50s rock.
 If this isn’t considered for Tokyo highlights then I don’t know what is!

 Each group has their own time in the centre of the ring of onlookers, rocking some extraordinarily elaborate dance moves.
 Exaggerated air guitars, jumping splits and moves Presley himself would have been proud of.
 Even more fascinating when considering most of the dancers must be in their 50s.
-However this doesn’t prevent them from dancing on the verge of a heart-attack from the early morning until the sun sets.
+However, this doesn’t stop them from dancing on the verge of a heart-attack from the early morning until the sun sets.
 Though it’s not as if its a show for tourists, they simply dance for themselves as if nobody were watching.

 The head temple of Jodo Buddhism for the Kanto Region stands beneath the shadows of Tokyo Tower, another Tokyo highlight.
 The temple is home to the mausoleum of the Tokugawa shoguns, the same family that moved the temple to its current location.
 Sadly only the main gates of the temple has avoided reconstruction needed after countless fires, wars and earthquakes.
 Within its halls is a museum dedicated to the original structures that ones stood here and their significance.
 For movie buffs amongst you, this is where they shot a scene in The Wolverine.